BestTimesToVisit.com Logo

 money

 Use your credit card for most purchases, but always carry some zloty (PLN) for smaller shops, street food, and public transport.
-Many places don't accept cards for smaller transactions, and you'll get a better exchange rate using ATMs than exchanging currency at the airport.
+Many places don't take cards for smaller transactions, and the exchange rate at smaller places is often less favorable.
+Consider withdrawing cash from ATMs at larger banks for better exchange rates.

 transport